August 1: “You’ll never look at music the same way again” – In 1981, MTV began broadcasting.

 Fannie Farmer – In 1902, Fannie Farmer opened her own cooking school.

-French Wars of Religion – In 1532, the St. Bartholomew’s Day Massacres begin.
+French Wars of Religion – In 1532, the St. Bartholomew’s Day Massacres began.

-August 24: Pompeii Disappears – In AD 79, Mount Vesuvius erupts.
+August 24: Pompeii Disappears – In AD 79, Mount Vesuvius erupted.

 Waffling – In 1869, a waffle iron was patented.

-George Crum – In 1853, George Crum invents potato chips.
+George Crum – In 1853, George Crum invented potato chips.

-Not a Black Hole – Yet – In 1690, Calcutta is founded.
+Not a Black Hole – Yet – In 1690, Calcutta was founded.

-August 25: Swimming the English Channel – In 1875 Matthew Webb becomes the first to swim the English Channel.
+August 25: Swimming the English Channel – In 1875, Matthew Webb became the first to swim the English Channel.